-Team selection will be from the home province only, and riders competing out of province will not be eligible for teams.
+Team selection will be from the home province, and riders competing out of province-

-Option B The top 2 scores for each province in each section will automatically be the team for that province.
+The top 2 scores for each province in each section will automatically be the team for that province.

 Pony Rider and Children's in the same grade may be combined to make up a team should entries warrant.